 mathematics, was dining with Bernhard Rust, the Nazi minister of

 education.
-Rust asked, “How is mathematics at Göttingen,
+Rust asked, “How is mathematics at Göttingen, now that

 Professor Emeritus in the School of Historical Studies at the